Yubico/webauthn-recovery-extension/README.md

 credentials for account recovery to the RP without involving the backup authenticators.

+In summary, the extension works like this:

+ 1. The main authenticator first generates public keys and credential IDs for recovery credentials.
+These are stored by the RP and associated with the main authenticator's credential, the _main credential_.
+These are delivered through the authenticator data, and therefore signed by the main credential.

+ 1. After losing the main authenticator, account recovery can be done by creating a new credential with the backup authenticator.
+The backup authenticator receives the recovery credential IDs from the RP, and can use one of them to derive the private key corresponding to the recovery public key.
+The backup authenticator uses this private key to sign the new credential, thus creating a signature chain from the main credential to the new credential.

+ 1. Upon verifying the recovery signature, the RP invalidates the main credential and all recovery credentials associated with it, and replaces it with the new credential.
+The backup authenticator is thus "promoted" and replaces the main authenticator.

 The main authenticator keeps a _recovery credentials state counter_ defined as follows.
 Let `state` be initialized to 0.
 Performing a device reset resets `state` to 0.
 When the set of registered backup authenticators for the device